 The document contains financial institution information and Medicare contractor data.

-If the applicant has questions about this form please contact Yvonne Rice at 410-786-7626.
+If the applicant has questions about this form, please contact Yvonne Rice at (410) 786-7626.
 The completed form needs to be faxed to Yvonne Rice at (410) 786-0322.

-Withdrawing a Pending Initial and Service Area Application Requests

-Applications must be submitted by 11:59 P.M.
-EST, February 25, 2010.
-CMS will not review applications received after this date and time.
-Applicants’ access to application fields within HPMS will be blocked after this date and time.

-Below is a tentative timeline for the Part C (MA program) application review process:
+Due date for MA